Jon Stewart: Marriage and family

 A production assistant on Wishful Thinking arranged a 1995 blind date between Stewart and Tracey Lynn McShane.
 Stewart proposed to her through a personalized crossword puzzle created with the help of Will Shortz, crossword editor at The New York Times.
 Married in 2000, the two filed a joint name change application legally changing their surnames to "Stewart" on June 19, 2001.
-With the help of in vitro fertilization, the couple has two children.
-In 2015, he adopted a vegetarian diet for ethical reasons; his wife is a long-time vegan.
-Later, he became vegan as well.
+With the help of in vitro fertilization, the couple have two children.
+In 2015, he adopted a vegetarian diet for ethical reasons; he later adopted a vegan lifestyle.
+Tracey is a long-time vegan.
+He said the difference in how he feels "emotionally and physically is profound", adding "And I'm generally not comfortable with that – feeling so good – so it's hard for me not to go back to the old ways.
+I'm not accustomed to this euphoric sense of possibility.
+I much prefer the depression.
+The dark nights."

 Animal sanctuary

-In 2013, Stewart and his wife bought a 12 acre farm in Middletown, New Jersey, called "Bufflehead Farm".
+In 2013, Stewart and his wife Tracey bought a 12 acre farm in Middletown, New Jersey, called "Bufflehead Farm".
 The Stewarts operate it as a sanctuary for abused animals.
 Four years later, they received approval to open a 45-acre (18 ha) animal sanctuary in Colts Neck, New Jersey, a home to animals saved from slaughterhouses and live markets.
+In 2016, the Stewarts rescued a slaughterhouse bull named Frank that got loose in a Brooklyn college and took him to live at the Farm Sanctuary.

 Interests

 After leaving The Daily Show in 2015, Stewart took up playing the drums, saying it was partly to give his life the structure he no longer had without a daily late-night show to work on.
 He has since been taking drum lessons from New Jersey–based drum teacher Andy Bova, a former member of the indie-rock band No Wine For Kittens.

 Stewart is a lifelong fan of the New York Mets and was in attendance when Johan Santana threw the first no-hitter in franchise history on June 1, 2012.
-Shortly before he left the Daily Show in 2015, a compilation played of Stewart's jokes about the team during his time on the show.
+Shortly before he left the Daily Show in 2015, a compilation of Stewart's jokes about the team during his time on the show was played.
 He is also a fan of the New York Knicks, New York Giants, and New York Rangers.

 Stewart is a known fan of the musical group Beastie Boys.
-Following the death of member Adam "MCA" Yauch, Stewart dedicated his next Daily Show's Moment of Zen to the artist.
+Following the death of member Adam "MCA" Yauch, Stewart dedicated his next Daily Shows Moment of Zen to the artist.
 Member Adam "Ad-Rock" Horowitz also later appeared on the show as a guest to promote his appearance in the A24 movie While We're Young.
 Stewart narrates a chapter written by Michael "Mike D" Diamond in the audio version of their biographical Beastie Boys Book.